 There are many due diligence services available online, and they vary according to the type of business they are supposed to examine.
 Here are some of our top picks for due diligence platforms for buying a website and building one.

-This website broker is one of the biggest marketplaces for people who are looking to buy and sell a website.
+This website is one of the biggest marketplaces for people who are looking to buy and sell a website.
 Available websites for purchase include SaaS, e-commerce businesses, content and advertising websites, apps, startups, and other services.

 Flippa’s due diligence platform is top-notch, and it comes in three packages: